-Located just a 30 minute high speed boat trip from Korcula, a visit to the beautiful national park island of Mljet should be top on your day trip list.
+Located just a 30-minute high-speed boat trip from Korcula, a visit to the beautiful national park island of Mljet should be top on your day trip list.

-What to do on on Mljet?
+What to do on Mljet?

-Buy a ticket for the National Park which includes a boat trip around the great lake to the monastery island
+- Take a boat trip around the great lake to the monastery island

-Hire a bike and cycle to a remote bay for swimming
+- Hire a bike and cycle to a remote bay for swimming

-Visit Odysseus cave who allegedly meet the Nymph, Calypso here
+- Visit Odysseus cave who allegedly meet the Nymph, Calypso here

 How to get to Mljet from Korcula Island?